This documentation is for not yet released version of kapp. For the documentation of the latest release version, see the latest version.

 All created resources are labeled with several labels:

 Every time application is deployed, new application change record is saved.
-They can be viewed via kapp app-change ls -a app-name
+They can be viewed via kapp app-change ls -a app-name.

 Related: ownership label rules and label scoping rules.